 The autumn colours at Tofukuji really are magnificent; at their peak, the shade of the leaves is such a bright red it looks fake:

-Throughout the rest of the year, Tofukuji doesn’t get so many visitors, and unless you’re particularly a fan of Zen gardens the gardens are probably skippable; just walk round to the public footbridge and check out the view from there.
+Throughout the rest of the year, Tofukuji doesn’t get so many visitors, and unless you’re a fan of Zen gardens they’re probably skippable; just walk round to the public footbridge and check out the view from there.
 Here’s how it looks in summer:

 From the public footbridge, follow the road in a zigzag down to Tofukuji Station (served by both the JR Nara and Keihan lines) and a train on to wherever you’re going next (if you do this hike early enough in the morning, you can jump on a train to Nara (30 minutes) to see the Great Buddha; or vice versa, visiting Nara first and hiking Fushimi Inari in the afternoon – just keep in mind that Tofukuji closes at 4pm in summer and during the autumn leaf season, and 3:30pm in winter)

 Any questions or comments about Fushimi Inari or Tofukuji?
-Give me a shout below!
+Give me a shout below and I’ll get back to you.

 For my Japan snowboarding guide, click here